 13.4.1 No RPA shall be operated:

-- Within a distance of 5 km from the perimeter of airports at Mumbai, Delhi, Chennai, Kolkata, Bengaluru, and Hyderabad;
+- This is within a distance of 5 km from the perimeter of airports at Mumbai, Delhi, Chennai, Kolkata, Bengaluru, and Hyderabad;

-- Within a distance of 3 km from the perimeter of any civil, private or defense airports, other than those mentioned in Para 13.4.1 a);
+- It is within a distance of 3 km from the perimeter of any civil, private or defense airports, other than those mentioned in Para 13.4.1 a);

 - Above the applicable Obstacle Limitation Surfaces (OLS) and Procedures for Air Navigation Services – Aircraft Operations (PANS-OPS) surfaces, whichever is lower, of an operational aerodrome;

-- Within permanent or temporary Prohibited, Restricted and Danger Areas, Temporary Reserved Areas (TRA) and Temporarily Segregated Areas (TSA) published in AIP, including those areas published for short duration through NOTAM;
+- This is within permanent or temporary Prohibited, Restricted and Danger Areas, Temporary Reserved Areas (TRA) and Temporarily Segregated Areas (TSA) published in AIP, including those areas published for short duration through NOTAM;

 - Within 3 km from the perimeter of military installations and facilities;

-- Within 5 km radius from Vijay Chowk in Delhi;
+- This is within 5 km radius from Vijay Chowk in Delhi;

-- Within 2 km from the perimeter of strategic locations/ vital installations notified by Ministry of Home Affairs (MHA);
+- It is within 2 km from the perimeter of strategic locations/ vital installations notified by Ministry of Home Affairs (MHA);

-- Within 3 km from a radius of State Secretariat Complex in State Capitals; and i) Over eco-sensitive zones around National Parks and Wildlife Sanctuaries notified by Ministry of Environment, Forests and Climate Change (MOEFCC).
+- This is within 3 km from a radius of State Secretariat Complex in State Capitals; and i) Over eco-sensitive zones around National Parks and Wildlife Sanctuaries notified by Ministry of Environment, Forests and Climate Change (MOEFCC).